crawl/crawl/crawl-ref/docs/crawl_manual.rst

   The Chaos Knight is a plaything of Xom, subject to the god's constantly changing moods.
 Xom is a very unpredictable (and possibly psychotic) entity who rewards or punishes according to whim.
-They begin with a lightly enchanted leather armour, a simple weapon of their choice, and one of Xom's toys.
+They begin with a lightly enchanted leather armour, and a simple weapon of their choice.

-Cinder Acolytes
-  Cinder Acolytes serve Ignis, the Dying Flame, who grants them incredible power over fire... but there is only so much fire left to draw on, and once it burns out, acolytes may need to abandon Ignis.
-They start with a robe, a choice of flaming weapons, and the spell Scorch.

 Warrior-mage backgrounds
 ========================

 Warrior mages begin the game with a mix of physical combat and magic skills, though usually excel at neither.
-They start with a library of spells and (usually) some way of defending themselves.
+They start with a book of spells, and usually with some way of defending themselves.

+Skalds
+  Formidable warriors in their own rights, Skalds practice a form of augmenting battle magic that is either chanted or sung.
+Unique to the highlands in which they originate, these spells and formulae are second nature: they can either inspire greatness in themselves and their allies, or fear in the hearts of their enemies.
+They begin the game with a weapon of their choice, some leather armour, and the Book of Battle.

 Transmuters
   Transmuters specialise in transmutation magic, and can cause strange changes in themselves and others.
 They deal damage primarily in unarmed combat, often using transformations to enhance their defensive and offensive capabilities.
-  They also enter the dungeon with a potion of lignification.
+  They begin the game with the Book of Changes, some arrows to turn into snakes, and a robe.

 Warpers
-  Warpers specialise in translocation magic, and are experts in travelling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
-They start with a scroll of blinking, a selection of translocation spells, some dispersal boomerangs, a simple weapon of their choice, and leather armour.
+  Warpers specialise in translocation magic, and are experts in traveling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
+They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal tomahawks, a simple weapon of thier choice, and leather armour.

 Arcane Marksmen
   Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
 They are particularly good at keeping their enemies at a distance.
-  They begin the game with a ranged weapon of their choice, some spells to support its use, a scroll of vulnerability to help those spells, and a robe.
+  They begin the game with a the Book of Debilitation, a ranged weapon of their choice, and a robe.

 Enchanters
   The Enchanter specialises in the subtle art of hexes.
 Instead of directly damaging foes, hexes disable and debilitate them, allowing the Enchanter to finish the helpless creatures in combat.
-The Enchanter begins with a lightly enchanted dagger, a robe, potions of invisibility, and a selection of hexes.
+The Enchanter begins with lightly enchanted dagger, a robe, and the Book of Maledictions.

 Mage backgrounds
 ================

-A mage is not an available character background by itself, but a type of background, encompassing Hedge Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Venom Mages.
+A mage is not an available character background by itself, but a type of background, encompassing Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Venom Mages.
 Mages are the best at using magic.
-Among other things, they start with a robe, a potion of magic, and spells which should see them through the first several levels of the Dungeon.
+Among other things, they start with a robe and a book of spells which should see them through the first several levels.

-Hedge Wizards
+Wizards
-  A Hedge Wizard is a magician who does not specialise in any area of magic.
-  Hedge Wizards start with a variety of magical skills and with Magic Dart memorised, from a large library of varied low-level spells.
+  A Wizard is a magician who does not specialise in any area of magic.
+Wizards start with a variety of magical skills and with Magic Dart memorised, from the Book of Minor Magic.
+Their book allows them to progress in many different branches of the arcane arts.
 They also get a wizard hat.

 Conjurers
   The Conjurer specialises in the violent and destructive magic of conjuration spells.
-Like Wizards, the Conjurer starts with the Magic Dart spell, in their case from a library of destructive conjurations.
+Like Wizards, the Conjurer starts with the Magic Dart spell, in their case from the Book of Conjurations.

 Summoners
   The Summoner specialises in calling creatures from this and other worlds to give assistance.
 Although they can at first summon only very wimpy creatures, the more advanced summoning spells allow summoners to call on such powers as elementals and demons.
+They begin with the Book of Callings.

 Necromancers
-  The Necromancer is a magician who specialises in the less pleasant side of magic.
+  The Necromancer is a magician who specialises in the less pleasant side of magic, drawing initially from the Book of Necromancy.
 Necromantic spells are a varied bunch, but many involve some degree of risk or harm to the caster.

 Elementalists
   Elementalists are magicians who specialise in one of the four types of elemental magic: air, fire, earth or ice.

   Fire Magic
-    tends towards indiscriminate, wide-range destructive conjurations and starting fires.
+    tends towards destructive conjurations.
+Fire Elementalists begin with the Book of Flames.

   Ice Magic
-    offers diffuse, subtle effects, both defensive and offensive.
+    offers a balance between destructive conjurations and protective charms.
+    Ice Elementalists start with the Book of Frost.

   Air Magic
-    provides powerful but difficult to direct spells.
+    provides many useful charms in addition to some unique destructive capabilities.
+Air Elementalists begin with the Book of Air.

   Earth Magic
     is a versatile school, with destructive, debilitating and utility spells available.
-Earth Elementalists start with the Sandblast spell, and some stones to use with it.
+Earth Elementalists start with the Book of Geomancy, and some stones to use for the Sandblast spell.

 Venom Mages
-  Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the Dungeon where few creatures are immune to it.
+  Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the dungeon where few creatures are immune to it.
+Their first book is the Young Poisoner's Handbook.

 ****************************************
 3. List of skills